 And the speech itself?

-Also like Messer, Short shared car-travel time with King.
+Like Messer, Short also shared a more personal moment with King.
 He, Professor Netter Worthington, who was chairman of the Artist Lecture Series committee, and another faculty member drove King to the airport for his flight home.

 The other professor was less than sympathetic to the civil-rights movement and made his feelings known, Short recalled.
 “I think he was from the South.
 Perhaps he felt threatened.
 I felt embarrassed.”